Mission Honduras LeMars: People

 back to portraits

-Francisca Montes is currently twelve years old and attending kindergarten - her first opportunity to attend school.
-She is still living with relatives in very poor conditions but continues to improve from her malnourished state.
+Francisca Montes is now a teenager.
+She is still living with relatives in very poor conditions but is much improved from her malnourished state.
 MHL officials continue to check on her and provide her family with ...Then Feed Just One food.

 Francisca, diagnosed with severe malnutrition